 The Roasterie and Parisi Brothers are roasting the highest quality beans and serving up some of the country’s most delicious coffee.

-But what you might not know that the Kansas City region is gaining attention as one of the fastest-growing grape and wine producing regions in the U.S. About 30 minutes south of Overland Park you will find the Somerset Wine Trail, comprised of four award-winning wineries that grow their own grapes and make their wines on-site.
+But what you might not know is that the Kansas City region is gaining attention as one of the fastest-growing grape and wine producing regions in the U.S. About 30 minutes south of Overland Park you will find the Somerset Wine Trail, comprised of four award-winning wineries that grow their own grapes and make their wines on-site.
 Each offers a unique tasting experience for visitors and there’s nothing better than walking through a beautiful vineyard with a glass of wine in your hand.
-Somerset Ridge, NightHawk, White Wind Farms and Middle Creek wineries entertain thousands of visitors each year.
+Somerset Ridge, NightHawk, and Middle Creek wineries entertain thousands of visitors each year.

 Few people know that before Prohibition, Missouri and Eastern Kansas made almost 90 percent of the wine produced in the United States.
 And while Missouri now has more than 100 wineries, Kansas has 35 and growing.
 According to state horticulture data, Kansas vineyards produced almost 15,000 gallons of wine in 1870 and production was increasing each year.